awsdocs/amazon-eks-user-guide/doc_source/s3-csi.md

 ## Install the Mountpoint for Amazon S3 CSI driver<a name="s3-install-driver"></a>

 You may install the Mountpoint for Amazon S3 CSI driver through the Amazon EKS add\-on\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI to add the add\-on to your cluster\.

-You may optionally install Mountpoint for Amazon S3 CSI driver as a self\-managed installation\.
+Alternatively, you may install Mountpoint for Amazon S3 CSI driver as a self\-managed installation\.
 For instructions on doing a self\-managed installation, see [Installation](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/main/docs/install.md#deploy-driver) on GitHub\.

-**Tolerations**

-Starting from `v1.8.0`, you can configure [taints to tolerate](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for the CSI driver's Pods by using:
-+ `node.tolerations` – to specify custom set of taints to tolerate
+Starting from `v1.8.0`, you can configure taints to tolerate for the CSI driver's Pods\.
+To do this, either specify a custom set of taints to tolerate with `node.tolerations` or tolorate all taints with `node.tolerateAllTaints`\.
+For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) in the Kubernetes documentation\.
-+ `node.tolerateAllTaints` – to tolerate all taints

 ------
 #### [ eksctl ]